POETSII/tinsel/doc/Architecture.md

   `SetDest`        | Core Id
   `StdIn`          | Payload

-The `SetDest` command Sets the destination core id for all subsequent commands (until the next `SetDest` command).
+The `SetDest` command sets the destination core id for all subsequent commands (until the next `SetDest` command).
 This is a meta-command in that it is not actually sent to any core.
 The MSB of core id is the broadcast bit.
 The `StdIn` command causes the payload to be